mpdcampbell/blog/blog/content/posts/umamiAnalytics.md

 docker-compose up
 {{< /code >}}

 But this is cloning an entire repository to your server just to avoid having to initialise the database.
-Yes, it is an extra , but the repository contains [schema files](https://github.com/mikecao/umami/tree/master/sql), so the only step you are really skipping is "making a directory to save the schema file in".
+Yes, initialising is an extra step, but the repository contains [schema files](https://github.com/mikecao/umami/tree/master/sql), so the only step you are really skipping is "making a directory to save the schema file in".
 You will then have to point the database container at the schema, but you need to edit the docker-compose.yml anyway so that it's not using the default credentials.

 Instead of the above code snippet we can follow the below steps.
-Note the following is assuming you chose a Postgres database; the same procedure applies for deploying with a Mysql database just use the other schema file and be aware you need to swap out the Postgres image and variables in the docker-compose.yml with a [Mysql image](https://hub.docker.com/_/mysql/?tab=description).
+Note the following is assuming you chose a Postgres database; the same procedure applies for deploying with a MySQL database just use the other schema file and be aware you need to swap out the Postgres image and variables in the docker-compose.yml with a [Mysql image](https://hub.docker.com/_/mysql/?tab=description).

 {{< code language="bash" title="Do this instead" expand="Show" collapse="Hide" isCollapsed="false" >}}
 #Make a directory for Umami Database